 The fact is there are lots more free resources out there available for Photoshop, custom shapes included.
 A Photoshop custom shape is a vector shape similar to a symbol in Illustrator, but you can draw them instantly by selecting the shape you want (using Photoshop's Custom Shape tool), not unlike a brush.
 You can also find and download Custom Shapes and install them in your Photoshop presets, just like a brush set.

 Open a new Photoshop document and select the “Custom Shape Tool.” (under the rectangle tool popout menu)

 Select which custom shape you want to create:

-If you don't see a shape you are looking for, you can load more of Photoshops Default Custom Shape Libraries, and look around.
-Or you can download and install your own as I mentioned earlier.
+If you don't see the shape you're looking for in the dialog, you can load more of Photoshops Default Custom Shape Libraries and look around.
+Or you can download and install your own, as I mentioned earlier.

 The Custom Shape Tool has a few handy options that might help you draw more precisely.

 Once you have your shape selected, draw it on the Photoshop canvas.